 Below are five simple steps to teach your child to read in a fun way.

 ONE: Read Aloud for your Child!

-One of the ways you can teach your child to read is by reading aloud for them.
-The process of teaching them to read begins at infancy when you start reading for your newborn after welcoming them home.
+One of the ways you can teach your child to read is by reading aloud to them.
+The process of teaching them to read begins at infancy when you start reading to your newborn after welcoming them home.
 Besides instilling a special bond between you and your baby, reading aloud develops their love for books.
-Children introduced early on to reading are more likely to succeed when they finally go to school.
+Children introduced early on to reading are more likely to succeed when they finally attend school.
 On the other hand, children who don’t enjoy reading at an early age are more likely to struggle with reading later.

 TWO: Build Phonemic Awareness Through Songs and Rhymes.

 Children’s songs and rhymes create a good platform for reading.
 They give children the opportunity to learn new sounds and syllables that help them read.
 In addition, you can teach your child phonemic awareness through clapping rhythmically and reciting songs in unison.
 These activities are fantastic ways for children to develop the literacy skills necessary for reading success.

 THREE: Be a Reading Role Model